benjaminb/citeline/README.md

 The project focuses on astrophysics research, using approximately 50,000 research papers from the Astrophysics Data System (ADS) and 3,000 review papers as our dataset.
 Our approach leverages:

 - Vector embeddings to capture semantic relationships between text
-- PostgreSQL with the `pgvector` extension for efficient similarity search
+- Milvus DB for efficient similarity search
-- Advanced reranking and rank fusion techniques beyond basic vector distance
+- Advanced reranking and rank fusion techniques
 - LLM-based citation extraction for improved accuracy
 - Custom text segmentation to optimize document chunking